geektrust/coding-problem-artefacts/Python/README.md

+This document explains how we compile and execute your solution in Python. __You **MUST** only submit source code.__

-> We support only Python 3.x
+We support only versions 3.7 and 3.8 for Python solutions.

 # Solution without Build files